-Schools are required to have a lockdown procedure in place for emergencies.
-Schools conduct four (4) lockdown drills annually.
-All exterior doors (except for the office entrance door) are locked from the outside during the school day.
-These drills give the staff, students and administrators the chance to practice the drills should a critical incident occur at school.
+Schools are required to have an ALICE procedure in place for emergencies.
+Schools conduct multiple ALICE drills annually.
+All exterior doors are locked from the outside during the school day.
+These drills give the staff, students and administrators the chance to practice should a critical incident occur at or near the school.